invisibleroads/invisibleroads-tutorials/life-dance.rst

 Dance
 =====
-The most important thing about dancing is to make sure you and your partner have a good time.
-Be aware of where your partner is in relation to you.
+The most important thing about dancing is to make sure you and your partner are having a good time.

 Salsa